BagusID/docsify/docs/doc7.md

----
-id: doc7
-title: Using geo.mapid.io
-Using geomapid
----
 # Using geo.mapid.io

 In this section, we will explain you how to use geo.mapid.io.
 It will be explain into five topics;